 If you’ve ended up here, then hello!

 So what is this site?
 It’s a quick and simple place for me to roughly document whatever personal projects I’ve been working on at a given point in time.
-There might be some code tests, build write-ups, some straightforward writing or even some notes on studying Japanese or even sustainability.
+There might be some code tests, build write-ups, some straightforward writing, film ‘reviews’ or on those stormy days … even some notes on studying Japanese.

-On that note, I’m very much an outdoor person, and for reasons lost to time and tea, for that kind of content, better to have a look at nanikore.net, as that site is more focussed on motorcycling, snowboarding, and the outdoor stuff these days.
+I should say I’m very much an outdoor person, and for reasons lost to time and tea for that kind of content better to have a look at nanikore.net, as that site is more focussed on motorcycling, snowboarding and the outdoor stuff these days.
 This site is more the indoor side of things.

-The original brightblack site ran from 1996 to 2008 and for the majority of that was hand coded.
-I was interested in how markup worked, going through various flavours of HTML, CSS and badly supported JavaScript over the years.
-Later I also put the site into a few very different CMSs such as Drupal, TextPattern and even WordPress for a few months each.
+The original brightblack site ran from 1996 to 2008 and for the majority of that time was hand coded.
+I was interested in how markup worked, how CSS worked, going through various flavours of HTML, CSS and badly supported JavaScript over the years.
+Later I also put the site into a few different CMSs such as Drupal, TextPattern and even WordPress for a few months each.

-Content wise it was mainly focussed on technology as I’d started a sort-of career in IT/Engineering, and had started living in Japan for the first time.
-Initially, though it was called brightblack, I didn’t have the .net URL yet, which I bought a couple of years later.
-It was all hosted on whichever ISP I was on at the time, Airnet, GOL, AT&T in Japan and then Demon whenever I was back to the UK.
+Content wise it was mainly focussed on technology as way back then I’d started a sort-of career in IT/Engineering and around the same time had started living in Japan for the first time.
+Initially, though the site was called brightblack, I didn’t have the .net URL yet, that came a couple of years later.
+It was all hosted on whichever ISP I was on at the time, Airnet, GOL, AT&T for example in Japan and then Demon whenever I was back to the UK.
+I believe most of those are no longer companies.

-After a short test stint in Grav, and then in Jekyll, as of late 2021 Brightblack now lives in the Hugo static site generator, which seems to suit it and me a lot more at this point.
-Don’t expect much regular content though!
+After a short test stint in Grav (which I was testing for a friend), and then in Jekyll, as of late 2021 Brightblack now lives in the Hugo static site generator, which seems to suit it and me a lot more at this point.

 What’s that name about?